 - 5 years for a 2nd offense; and

 - 10 years for 3rd and subsequent offenses.

 If the IID/IIL is installed on your vehicle prior to the actual conviction (due to DoL administrative suspension), you'll get credit toward your ignition interlock requirement for every day you have one installed while driving with your IIL.

-Effective September 28, 2013, upon being arraigned (your first appearence before a Judge to enter a Not Guilty Plea to the charge), if you have a prior DUI, Felony DUI, Vehicular Assault, or Homicide, an IID as a condition of your release is MANDATORY.
+Effective September 28, 2013, upon being arraigned (your first appearance before a Judge to enter a Not Guilty Plea to the charge), if you have a prior DUI, Felony DUI, Vehicular Assault, or Homicide, an IID as a condition of your release is MANDATORY.

 You may apply for an IIL at any time, including after being arrested or after your revocation hearing.
 But if you apply for an IIL after an arrest, BUT BEFORE a HEARING IS REQUESTED or HELD, you waive the right to a hearing on your license suspension or revocation.